aws-samples/amazon-kinesis-data-analytics-examples/python/PythonPackages/README.md

 # Packaging Instructrions for PyFlink on Kinesis Data Analytics

-## Copy contents of site-packges

-Copy the files and folders that are located within your python environments `site-packages` folder in this folder.
-If you are using boto3 with Amazon Kinesis Data Analytics your file structure will look similar to this:
+## Pip-installed dependencies

+First, let's look at how to include pip-installed dependencies in your application package.
+The following "diagram" illustrates what your file structure needs to look like:

 ```
 PythonPackages